AndreyMilevsky/Ivritify/README.md

 Ivritify isn't published to the Chrome Web Store yet, so you'd be installing it manually.

 Click the green Code button on this repo → Download ZIP, then unzip it.
-Open your browser's extensions page for Google Chrome its: chrome://extensions
+<br>Open your browser's extensions page
+<br>for Google Chrome its: chrome://extensions
-Toggle Developer Mode on (its in the top-right corner) Click Load unpacked and select the unzipped ivritify folder.
+<br>Toggle Developer Mode on (its in the top-right corner)
+<br>Click Load unpacked and select the unzipped ivritify folder.